 In addition to genetic inheritance, parental effects are a powerful determinant of offspring phenotype (Mousseau & Fox, 1998), influencing key offspring traits in a way that reflects parentally detected environmental variation (Fox et al., 1997; Rollinson & Hutchings, 2013) and/or parental phenotype (Bonduriansky & Head, 2007).
-A large number of aposematic species are egg laying insects with no parental care (Joron, 2003) and egg provosioning is therefore the main conduit via which parental effects may occur (Newcombe et al., 2015).
+A large number of aposematic species are egg laying insects with no parental care (Joron, 2003) and egg provisioning is therefore the main conduit via which parental effects may occur (Newcombe et al., 2015).
 Maternal egg investment in a number of non-aposematic species has been shown to vary in response to reliable cues of environmental change (so called ‘Anticipatory Maternal Effects’ or AMEs; Marshall & Uller, 2007).
 This enables mothers to fine-tune their investment per reproductive event, maximising the total number of surviving offspring (reproductive success) and thereby maternal fitness (Bernardo, 1996).
 Maternally-controlled alteration of offspring toxin level in aposematic species is known to occur in response to environmental variation (Paul et al., 2015).
 However, aposematism is the direct relationship between a conspicuous signal and an associated defence.
 To date, no evaluation of the effects of offspring predation risk on maternal investment in both offspring colour and defence has been carried out in any aposematic species.

 Paternal quality can also influence maternal invesment in eggs (Burley, 1986, 1988), and this so called ‘Differential Allocation’ (DA) can be positive or negative depending on the species (Ratikainen & Kokko, 2010).
 Females can increase their per egg investment when mating with attractive males in order to maximise the survival of the resulting ‘good quality’ offspring (Positive DA; D'Alba et al., 2010; Sheldon, 2000).
 Alternatively, females may increase per egg investment when mating with less attractive males in order to compensate for their partner’s poor quality (Negative DA; Badas et al., 2017; Bolund et al., 2009).
 In some aposematic species, the conspicuousness of male warning coloration appears to act as a signal to females of the male’s quality (Summers et al., 1999), and influences mate choice (Finkbeiner et al., 2014; Maan & Cummings, 2008); whether it also influences maternal investment in offspring is unknown.
 Finally, maternal phenotype itself can dictate egg investment (Berkeley et al., 2004; Donelson et al., 2008).
 For example, mothers often provision their eggs and larvae with chemical defences in proportion to their own defence levels, leading to a positive correlation between maternal and offspring defence levels (Hanifin & Brodie, 2003; Hutchinson et al., 2008).
 Therefore, parental effects have the potential to create variation in aposematic phenotype, via maternal response to environmental and paternal cues, as well as maintaining it, perpetuating parental levels of conspicuousness and toxicity.
 Here we use the ladybird beetle Adalia bipunctata, to investigate whether maternal investment, specifically changes in egg toxin level and egg coloration, varies with egg predation risk and both paternal and maternal aposematic phenotype.
 A. bipunctata is an ideal study species as it is aposematic at all stages of its complex life cycle (egg, larval, pupal, and adult).
 We envisage three alternate pathways by which maternal investment in eggs may vary (Figure 1.):